 Right next door to the high rope park is a rustic playground.
 It’s not all swings and slides that are in most playgrounds, but wooden toys made by a local so that the children can really used their imagination.
 There’s a fort, an airplane, a pond, and my favourite, a small creek around the edge with a supply of rubber ducks for races.
 Each year more items are added and updated, so there is always something new for the kids.

-Along side the main walking path from Saalbach to Jausern are various pieces of parkour equipment.
+Along side the main walking path from Saalbach to Jausern are various pieces of parkour-style equipment.
+There’s everything from balancing activities to group challenges, strength tests and dexterity.
 This is a great way to get out and about and practice some of those skills and build the body strength for the more vigorous outdoor pursuits.
-This is yet another great, free way for the kids to let off some steam.
+This is a great, free way for the kids to let off some steam too without having to venture far from the town.

 Visiting the Alms